 f.
 Process for Level of Care Evaluation/Reevaluation: Per 42 CFR § 441.303(c)(1), describe the process for evaluating waiver applicants for their need for the level of care under the waiver.
 If the reevaluation process differs from the evaluation process, describe the differences:

-This waiver uses the ICF/IID level of care when assessing potential waiver eligibility.
-The initial level of care evaluation is performed by the OIDD's Eligibility Division.
 LOC reevaluations are primarily completed by Waiver Case Management (WCM) providers.
-Final determination for LOC reevaluation is conducted by the OIDD Eligibility Division (OIDD is the Operating Agency specified in Appendix A).
+Final determination for LOC reevaluation is conducted by the OIDD.
+(OIDD is the Operating Agency specified in Appendix A).
 Internal policy dictates when this is necessary.